Artistic facility without humanity is, at best, missing the mark. Fully embraced, it is soulless.

 Value is subjective; clarity of purpose is priceless.

 I look for personal, honest graphic language in art.
 I find this most profoundly in the work of the expressionists and post-impressionists, but also in a smattering of stand-alone artists throughout history.
-Their work, though unique, possesses a transcendent, metaphysical sense of the human condition.
-This overarching quality links them together, ahead of contextual or technical considerations.
-This expression of otherwise intangible realities is my primary interest.
+Their uniquely personal work possesses a transcendent, metaphysical sense of the human condition.
+This overarching quality links them together, beyond contextual or technical considerations.
+This expression of otherwise intangible realities is my primary artistic interest.

 I am uninterested in simply replicating “what I see.”
 I can’t think of anything less interesting in art.
 You've got a camera in your pocket - if you want something copied, use that.
-One’s sight is only a small portion of interpreting the world as it is; the best painters convey far beyond image alone.
+One’s sight is only a small portion of interpreting the world; the best painters convey far beyond image alone.
 Van Gogh’s fields speak more to themes of existential crisis, loneliness, and despair than they do the look of wheat.

 A blank canvas does not scare me.
-Repeating myself, failing to expand my art scares me.
-So, on the contrary, I see a blank canvas as an opportunity to destroy complacency and my fear.
-And since I love painting, a blank canvas also represents an exciting opportunity to have a hell of a good time while stretching out the limits of my world.
+Repeating myself, failing to expand is what I want to avoid.
+I see a blank canvas as an opportunity to destroy artistic complacency and fear.
+Since I love painting, a blank canvas also represents an exciting opportunity to have a hell of a good time while stretching out the limits of my world.

 To me, painting is a life-affirming act of faith.
 I believe that God is uncreated, eternal penultimate consciousness.
-I believe that all which exist is held together through and within a metaphysical super-reality that is held together by God's Word.
+I believe that all which exists is held together through and within a metaphysical super-reality consisting of God's Word.
 I believe that our being “made in God’s image” has little to do with physiology and everything to do with the unlikely miracle of our own consciousness mirroring our creator’s.
 We create because the one who created everything creates.

 When I paint, I don’t worry about the color of your couch.
-If you want a nice painting, they are available at the mall.
+If you want a nice painting, there are plenty available at the mall.
 You can find one that will match your living room perfectly, and I won’t hold it against you.

 I do not start out with a preconception of what the work will look like when finished.
 There are people who love to follow a plan, but that is not creativity.
 That is craftsmanship.
 Craftsmanship is always of some value, but some art is priceless.
 With risk comes reward!

 Painting is language.
-You can use it to “speak” truthfully.
+You can use it to “speak” truthfully - or not.
 You don’t need to find a gimmick.
 Anyone who tells you to do that in order to sell your work has missed the point.
 Be yourself and say something worthwhile.

 I don’t think it is a good idea to hinge your entire future on getting a big break.
 You have to eat.
 So, get a job.
 Better yet, go to school and get a job.
 Even better, go to school for something that will allow you to help a bunch of people, get a job in that field, become good at it, and contribute to society in a way that provides for you and your family.
 Yes - have a family!
 Paint when you can.
 Don’t sacrifice everything for impractical fantasy.
 Sacrifice for substantive goals and real connection.
 If you’re a creative, you’ll find a way to make art anyway.
 And if you aren’t financially dependent on your work, then your work can risk being more profound.